 THE ICONOCLAST FILES

-Tariq Karim, a former career diplomat, is currently Visiting Fellow at BRAC University.
+Tariq Karim, a former career diplomat and academic, is currently Visiting Fellow at BRAC University.